-The field has a skatepark, basketball area, football field, plenty of seating and easy access to the railway station and the Wivenhoe Trail.
+The field has a skatepark, basketball area, football goals large and small, table tennis fixture and play park plus plenty of seating and easy access to the railway station and the Wivenhoe Trail.

 In February 2019 the Council decided to trial a new approach to the management of sections of the King George V field leaving a few areas of grassland uncut until the summer to allow a range of grasses and wildflowers to bloom and create a better habitat for butterflies, bees and other insects.
 This has been a great success and has now been expanded to include other areas around the town.

 Next to the main field you will find the Wildlife and Jubilee Gardens and the emerging Sensory Garden - an unloved area that that the Town and Borough Council are working together to transform.
 The groundwork started on this area in early in 2020 with a volunteer team from the University of Essex joining us on site in February.
 The ongoing design work will be a collaborative effort with local groups and businesses.

 We also provide a dog exercise area at the top end of the field where you can enjoy off lead time with your dog.
 Very occasionally we receive complaints about dog fouling and dogs off lead on the field and work closely with the Borough Council Zone Warden to encourage and educate people about being a responsible dog owner.

 If you would like to hire or arrange an organised event on the KGV please contact us first to apply for approval.